cloudfoundry-attic/bosh-notes/proposals/k8s-cloud-provider.md

 # Summary

-Director (and an additional component) should provide APIs to fulfill typical Kubernetes cloud provider to manage persistent disks, load balancers, and networks.
+Director (and an additional component) should provide APIs to fulfill typical Kubernetes cloud provider to manage persistent disks (CSI), load balancers, networks, and VMs (cluster API).

 # Motivation